serverlessdays-dublin/serverlessdays-dublin-astro-template/src/pages/about.md

 ServerlessDays began as JeffConf, a tongue in cheek conference in the spirit of Paul Johnston's blog post, “Serverless is just a name.
 We could have called it Jeff”, an attempt to move beyond the serverless buzzword and focus on the practical use of function as a service platforms and the value they provide.
-It is a one day, community focused, single track event centered on real world serverless-based solutions.
+It is a one day, community focused, single track event centred on real world serverless-based solutions.
 It's about fostering a community and helping all of us learn from each other as we embrace a new way of building applications.

 The Dublin chapter of ServerlessDays is unique, organised by locals and not run for profit.
 They are run according to the following principles